 Alexander Burry, Ph.D.
 2001

 Alexander Burry is Associate Professor and Grad Studies Chair at the Ohio State University Department of Slavic and East European Languages and Cultures, where he has taught since 2004.
 His book, Multi-Mediated Dostoevsky: Transposing Novels into Opera, Film, and Drama, was published by Northwestern University Press in 2011.
 He has written articles on Dostoevsky, Chekhov, Prokofiev, Venedikt Erofeev, and other cultural figures, and is doing research for a book on the Don Juan legend in Russian culture.
 He recalls many wonderful experiences as a graduate student at NU, including the excitement and relief after teaching his first class of Russian in Fall 1996, and realizing how much he enjoyed interacting with students.
 He gave his master's talk on Prokofiev's opera The Gambler to the department a year later, sensing that this first public discussion of his ideas was an important step in becoming a scholar.

 Simon Greenwold, Ph.D.
 2001

-Simon Greenwold is the Associate Dean of Administration, Finance, & Planning in WCAS at Northwestern.
-His direct responsibilities include oversight of strategic planning, admissions, financial aid, research and analysis, training grant support, and information technology.
-His indirect responsibilities include his participation in nearly all other aspects of the TGS enterprise — academic and student affairs, alumni relations, and postdoctoral affairs, to name a few.
-He lives in Evanston with his wife Jennifer and daughter Josephine and is pleased to remain friends with many alums of the Slavic program.
+Simon Greenwold is former Associate Dean of Administration, Finance, & Planning in WCAS at Northwestern University.
+His responsibilities included oversight of strategic planning, admissions, financial aid, research and analysis, training grant support, and information technology.
+He also was involved in various aspects of the TGS enterprise — academic and student affairs, alumni relations, and postdoctoral affairs.
+He lives in Evanston with his wife Jennifer and daughter Josephine and is pleased to remain friends with alums of the Slavic program.